 Culture - The Background & Stories of Ballet Folklorico

 Ballet Folklorico consists of the traditional folk dances of Mexico.
-The dances were "collected" by Amalia Hernandez, the founder of this school of dance, and she grouped them according to states or regions of Mexico.
+The dances were "collected" by Amalia Hernandez, the founder of this school of dance.
+She grouped the traditional dances accordingly to states and regions of Mexico.

 The dances encompass the history, geography, traditions and most particularly the influences of the people who lived in the region where their dances originated.
 Each region has costumes that also reflect this heritage.

 Some dances, therefore, have indigenous roots and reflect the ceremonies and stories of the earliest people of Mexico - such as the Aztecs.
 Ancient dances were performed barefoot and costumes had elaborated feathered headpieces.

-Dances from Sinaloa have European influence and you'll see polka, waltz, jota Aragonesa, and schotis steps - even some dances may remind you of American Square Dancing.
+Some dances have European influence and you'll see polka, waltz, jota Aragonesa, and schotis steps - even some dances may remind you of American Square Dancing.
 Especially, at the northern region of México you will see cuadrillas.
-Like America, Mexico was settled by many people from Europe, Africa, Asia, and the Caribbean.
+Like USA, Mexico was settled by many people from Europe, Africa, Asia, and the Caribbean.
 Each immigrant has left his or her mark.

-There is a list of resources on the right for those who would like to learn more about the dances of Ballet Folklorico and its founder Mexican dancer Amalia Hernandez.
+There is a list of resources on the right for those who would like to learn more about the Ballet Folklorico dances and its founder Mexican dancer Amalia Hernandez.